monzo/progression-framework/frameworks/engineering/web.md

           - "Makes pragmatic choices about taking on tech debt"
           - "Considers multiple different solutions for solving a problem"
           - "Breaks down projects into smaller iterative steps that each deliver value"
-          - "Can take a long-term vision and define building blocks to get there"
       - level: 5
         criteria:
           - "Solves the 'hard problem' in a project and sees it through to resolution"